-The above investments include an amount of £1m invested in a money market fund (MMF).
+The above investments include an amount of £750k invested in two money market funds (MMF).
 A MMF employs credit analysts who first assess who is a suitable counterparty and then continue to monitor those counterparties over time.
 By investing with a range of counterparties, risk is able to be diversified to a greater extent than investing directly in single counterparties.
 In its AIS the Authority also resolved that all credit ratings will be monitored weekly, by means of the Capita creditworthiness service.
-During Quarter 1 Capita made four relevant changes to the counterparty listing.
-Therefore in line with the AIS, the Authority's lending list has been updated to reflect these changes as detailed in the table below:
+During quarter 3 Capita made no changes to the counterparty listing.